 Why is nudging criticized?

-At first glance, nudging has something "judgmental" about it and "manipulative."
-It suggests that many people would never think of making environmentally friendly behavioral adjustments on their own - and that they would therefore have to be guided by higher-level institutions and organizations.
-So instead of BEING them, you would be doing what they SHOULD be doing.
+At first glance, nudging has something "judgmental" about it and "manipulative".
+It suggests that many people would never come up with the idea of adapting their behaviour in an environmentally friendly way on their own - and that they would therefore have to be guided by higher-level institutions and organizations.
+So instead of BEING yourself, you would do what you SHOULD do.
 Definitely a memorable aspect.

-But basically, nudging is only intended to bring about something positive in society and in our environment.
-In my opinion, therefore, ethically justifiable nudging must be Absolutely transparent as well as As informative and self-explanatory as possible be It In addition, freedom of choice must not be restricted under any circumstances and should make it recognizable that the "behavioral proposal" is not only for oneself, but also for the Wellbeing of the company serves.₄
+But basically, the aim of nudging is simply to have a positive effect on society and our environment.
+In my opinion, ethically justifiable nudging must therefore Absolutely transparent as well as as informative and self-explanatory as possible be It Furthermore, freedom of choice must not be restricted under any circumstances and should make it recognizable that the "behavioral proposal" is not only for oneself, but also for the Wellbeing of the company serves.₄

-Nudges are neither hard-core regulations nor economic incentives.
-They leave people free to choose, but may give the decisive nudge to protect the environment in which all people live together.
+Nudges are neither tough regulations nor economic incentives.
+They leave people free to choose, but may provide the decisive nudge to protect the environment in which all people live together.

 Nudging - The final nudge into sustainable living!

 Of course, not all decisions can be nudged!
-And in addition to sensible nudging approaches, extensive consumer education in the area of sustainability is also needed in order to To make consumer behavior in our society more environmentally friendly in a targeted manner.
-But we can state that honest, forward-looking nudging that still gives consumers a choice will promote positive change in our society.
+And in addition to sensible nudging approaches, comprehensive consumer education in the area of sustainability is also needed in order to To make consumer behavior in our society more environmentally friendly in a targeted manner.
+But we can say that honest, future-oriented nudging that still gives consumers a choice promotes positive change in our society.

-Finally, I would like to give you some further articles on topics that are also to be supported by nudging:
+Finally, I would like to give you a few further articles on topics that are also to be supported by nudging:

-Do you have questions, suggestions or your own experiences with nudging to promote sustainable behavior?
-Then I'm looking forward to your comment!
+Do you have any questions, suggestions or your own experiences with nudging to promote sustainable behavior?
+Then I look forward to your comment!

 ₁ Van Vugt (2014): The evolutionary psychology of leadership, p.4.